brianguenter/Julia-Programming-Workflow/Workflow.md

 By default VSCode is not configured to use compiled sysimages.
 Turn this feature on by opening the command palette and typing `Preferences:Open Settings (UI)`.
 Then type `julia:use custom sysimage` in the settings search bar.
 Select the box `use an existing custom sysimage when starting the REPL`.
 This will make VSCode use a custom sysimage if one is available.

-If you add a new package in the package editor or update your packages the sysimage will not be automatically updated; it will still contains the code from the package versions used when the sysimage file was created.
-Every time you add or update packages you should rerun `Tasks:Run Build Task`, `Julia: build custom sysimage for current (experimental)`.

-### Finish setting up a custom sysimage
-So far you've told VSCode you want to use a custom sysimage.
 Now you need to compile the sysimage.
 Open the command palette and type `Tasks:Run Build Task`.
 Select the option `Julia: Build sysimage for current environment (experimental)`.
 This will compile the files necessary to start your project into a single large file which will be loaded at startup time.

-If your project has many dependencies this can reduce the load time for your project from a minute or more to a fraction of a second.
+If you add a new package in the package editor or update your packages the sysimage will not be automatically updated; it will still contain the code from the package versions used when the sysimage file was created.
+Every time you add or update packages you should rerun `Tasks:Run Build Task`, `Julia: build custom sysimage for current (experimental)`.

 Sometimes compiling a sysimage doesn't work.
 A fix that frequently works is to update all your packages.
 To update your packages type `]` at the `julia` command prompt to enter the package manager and type `update`.
 Then try running the sysimage task again.

 If updating your packages didn't fix the problem you may have a package that won't compile into a sysimage.
 You'll have to look at the stack trace in the error message to find the packages which appear to be causing precompilation to fail.
-You can tell VSCode which packages to exclude by creating a `JuliaSysimage.toml` [file](https://www.julia-vscode.org/docs/stable/userguide/compilesysimage/).
-See the link for detailed instructions.
+You can tell VSCode which packages to exclude by creating a `JuliaSysimage.toml` file.
+See this [link](https://www.julia-vscode.org/docs/stable/userguide/compilesysimage/) for detailed instructions.

 The contents of `JuliaSysimage.toml` will look like this:
 ```